Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 FLX1600.1

-A strong, efficient mono amplifier suited to most Harley saddlebag subwoofer builds.
+A strong, efficient mono amplifier suited to most Harley saddlebag mid-bass and subwoofer builds.
+Pairs well with CMB10 drivers in a 10" saddlebag configuration.

 FLX2500.1

-High-power subwoofer amplifier requiring proper wiring and lithium support.
-This is not a casual add-on.
+High-power subwoofer amplifier requiring proper 2 AWG wiring and lithium support.
+Built for systems where sub output is a priority, not an afterthought.

 BFA5000.1 — Extreme Output Mono Amplifier

 The BFA5000.1 is not a normal touring amplifier.
-It is intended for competition-level or showcase builds with fully prepared electrical systems.
+It is intended for competition-level or showcase builds with fully prepared electrical systems — multiple lithium batteries, correct cabling, and a bike that has been built around the electrical load.

 Reality check: this amp is not suitable for stock or lightly upgraded Harley electrical systems.